jakerella/jordankasper.com/content/index.md

 ---
-layout: default.hbs
+layout: posts.hbs
+subtitle: So long, and thanks for all the fish.
 ---

-## So long, and thanks for all the fish.

-This is a [nice start](/) to a static site.